 Supply chain management (SCM) is a cross-functional approach to managing the movement of raw materials into an organisation and the movement of finished products out of the organisation toward the end customer.

 In a nutshell, logistics is a process within SCM, but there is a difference.
 Logistics refers to the transportation, warehousing, and coordination of goods, whereas SCM encompasses these activities, plus much more.
 Logistics take care of the “how” goods are moved, stored, and delivered.
 SCM is responsible for the entire process from start to finish.
-Good supply chain management can only be ensured with efficient logistics.
+Good SCM can only be ensured with efficient logistics.

 There are numerous benefits of having an efficient logistics system, some of which include: